How surya devi came to be: the full story

 birth name.
 What would I do?

-special name to be able to use for musical creations and I pray that all the music I create reflects the radiant light of the Feminine Divine.
+special name to be able to use for musical creations and I pray that all the art I create and energy i radiate reflects the shining light of the Feminine Divine.